codepath/android_guides/Design-Support-Library.md

 - `TextInputLayout` and `EditText` now includes the ability to add password visibility toggles.  ([[view guide |Working-with-the-EditText#adding-password-visibility-toggles]])

+- Transitions API backported to Android 4.0 but does not include support for activity/fragment transitions.

 ## References

 * <https://medium.com/android-bites/first-steps-with-the-design-support-library-8dcf06230ddd>